I spent a whopping $2,589 on Facebook advertising courses.

 The newly added content doesn’t really fit in.

-I think it's a big plus that it isn't a static course curriculum and Khalid adds new content based on the interactions in the Facebook group.
-But what I didn't like about it, is that these newly added lessons don't really fit into the structure of the original program.
+I think it’s a big plus that, after the launch, Khalid added a lot of new content.
+But what I didn’t like about it, is that these newly added lessons don’t really fit into the structure of the original program.

 The original course follows a very coherent storyline from beginning to end.

-But then it ends with a "Newly Added content!" module with videos that are sometimes much longer and topics that are very relevant but isolated from the original storyline.
+But then it ends with a “Newly Added Content and Advanced Lessons” module with videos that are sometimes much longer and topics that are very relevant but isolated from the original storyline.

 It doesn’t really cover interest research for a cold start campaign.